syncfusion-content/asp.netwebforms-docs/aspnet/Grid/How-to/Use-NHibernate-with-Grid.md

 ### NHibernate

 NHibernate is an object-relational mapping (ORM) solution for the Microsoft .NET platform.
-It provides a framework for mapping an object-oriented domain model to a traditional relational database.
+It provides a Framework for mapping an object-oriented domain model to a traditional relational database.

 ### Populate Grid with data by using NHibernate